-The Organization has received pledges for a capital campaign that encompasses numerous projects throughout the Organization's campus in Mishawaka, including the construction of a new inpatient care facility.
+The Organization has received pledges for a capital campaign that encompasses numerous projects throughout the Organization's campus in Mishawaka, including the construction of a new inpatient care facility that was placed in service during 2020.
 Pledges due in periods greater than one year have been discounted using the five-year Treasury Bill rate based on the initial year of pledge, which has deemed commensurate with the credit risk of the donors.
-Additionally, management does not believe an allowance for uncollectible pledges is necessary for the years ended December 31, 2019 or 2018.
+Additionally, management does not believe an allowance for uncollectible pledges is necessary for the years ended December 31, 2020 or 2019.
 Also included in pledges receivable are various pledges for other purposes beyond the scope of the capital campaign.